-Merisotis is an expert on a wide range of higher-education issues.
-He is well versed in domestic and international issues related to higher-education access and success, including student financial aid, minority-serving colleges and universities, global higher-education policy strategies, learning outcomes, and the social and economic benefits of higher education.
-He is recognized as an authority on college and university financing and has published major studies and reports on topics ranging from higher-education rankings to the financing of higher education in Southern Africa.
+Merisotis is an expert on a wide range of issues.
+He is well versed in domestic and international issues, including student financial aid, minority-serving colleges and universities, learning outcomes, and the social and economic benefits of higher education.
+His work includes extensive global expertise, with experience in southern Africa, the former Soviet Union, Europe and other parts of the world.

-Before joining Lumina Foundation in January, 2008, Merisotis was founding president of the Institute for Higher Education Policy.
-Established in Washington, D.C. in 1993, IHEP is an independent, non-partisan organization regarded as one of the world’s premier higher-education research and policy centers.
+Before joining Lumina in 2008, Merisotis was founding president of the Institute for Higher Education Policy.
+Established in Washington, D.C., in 1993, IHEP is an independent, nonpartisan organization regarded as one of the world’s premier education research and policy centers.

-Prior to founding IHEP, Merisotis had served as executive director of the National Commission on Responsibilities for Financing Postsecondary Education, a bipartisan commission appointed by the U.S. president and congressional leaders.
-He authored the commission’s final report, Making College Affordable Again, and many of the commission’s recommendations became national policy during the 1990s.
-Merisotis also helped create the Corporation for National and Community Service (AmeriCorps), serving as an advisor to senior management on issues related to the quality and effectiveness of national-service initiatives.
+Prior to founding IHEP, Merisotis served as executive director of the National Commission on Responsibilities for Financing Postsecondary Education, a bipartisan commission appointed by the U.S. president and congressional leaders.
+Merisotis also helped create the Corporation for National and Community Service (AmeriCorps), serving as an adviser to senior management on issues related to the quality and effectiveness of national service initiatives.

-Merisotis’ work has been published extensively in the higher-education field.
-He has written and edited several books and monographs, and he is a frequent contributor to magazines, journals and newspapers.
-He serves as a regular commentator on the award-winning PBS show Nightly Business Report, which consistently ranks as the most-watched business news program on television.
-His writing has appeared in The Washington Post, National Journal, Times Higher Education Supplement (London), The Chronicle of Higher Education, Huffington Post, Politico and numerous other print and online publications.
+Merisotis’ work has been published extensively.
+He has written and edited several books and monographs and is a frequent contributor to magazines, journals and newspapers.
+He has served as a regular commentator on the award-winning PBS show Nightly Business Report, which consistently ranks as the most-watched business news program on television.
+His writing has appeared in The Washington Post, National Journal, Times Higher Education Supplement (London), The The Chronicle of Higher Education, Huffington Post, Politico, Roll Call and numerous other print and online publications.